 - Install it by following the on-screen instructions.

-- Open Adobe Audition -> click Edit -> Audio Hardware Setup -> click on drop down-menu.
+- Go to Audio Hardware Setup and click on drop down-menu.

 - Select the newly installed ASIO4ALL driver for Edit View, Sound recorder, and Multi-track view.

 - Apply settings and try to see if this fixes your issue.

 ASIO drivers should provide a low-latency and high fidelity interface between Audition and your computer’s sound card, and so the error should not reappear.